COMING SOON: FILLET OF SOLO 2015 and LIONS IN ILLYRIA

 Patrick has been an ensemble member with Lifeline since 1996 and has been performing at Lifeline since 1994's Miss Bianca, where he played Bernard the mouse.
 Other favorite Lifeline roles include Old Bailey and the Earl in Neverwhere, Edgar Drake in The Piano Tuner (After Dark Award: Outstanding Performance), Victor in Lizard Music, Hugh Thane in The Talisman Ring, Tom in Pistols for Two (Non-Equity Jeff nomination: Ensemble), Ferdinand the Bull in The Story of Ferdinand, the Mighty Gorilla in The Snarkout Boys and the Avocado of Death (remounted for Chicago Theatre on the Air with guest star Brent Spiner), and Bunter in Strong Poison (Non-Equity Jeff nomination: Ensemble).
 He is especially proud to have acted in all three of Lifeline's Lord of the Rings trilogy that spanned The Fellowship of the Ring (Bilbo Baggins), The Two Towers (Frodo Baggins), and The Return of the King (Frodo Baggins).
 Patrick has worked with numerous other Chicago theatres, including Eclipse Theatre (Long Days Journey into Night), Theatre Mir (The Sea), Backstage Theatre Company (A Number), Filament Theatre (Eurydice), Griffin Theatre (Journey's End), and Reverie Theatre (Emma).

-Christina has written over a dozen theatrical adaptations which have been performed throughout the United States, including: Wuthering Heights; Mariette in Ecstasy; A Room with a View; Queen Lucia, A Musical Romp, with Composer/Lyricist George Howe (2005 After Dark Award; 2006 Non-Equity Jeff Award for New Work); Angus, Thongs and Full-Frontal Snogging (Non-Equity Jeff Award, 2004); Jane Eyre; Pistols for Two (Non-Equity Jeff Award, 2001); The Talisman Ring (Equity Jeff Award, 1996); and Pride and Prejudice (Non-Equity Jeff Award, 1986).
+Christina has written over a dozen theatrical adaptations which have been performed nationally and internationally, including: Wuthering Heights; Mariette in Ecstasy; A Room with a View; Queen Lucia, A Musical Romp, with Composer/Lyricist George Howe (2005 After Dark Award; 2006 Non-Equity Jeff Award for New Work); Angus, Thongs and Full-Frontal Snogging (Non-Equity Jeff Award, 2004); Jane Eyre; Pistols for Two (Non-Equity Jeff Award, 2001); The Talisman Ring (Equity Jeff Award, 1996); and Pride and Prejudice (Non-Equity Jeff Award, 1986).
 Original plays include Snowflake Tim's Big Holiday Adventure, Purloined Poe, Chaos (co-writer), and Several Voices from the Cloud (Agnes Nixon Award, 1981).
+A staged version of her radio adaptation of Pride and Prejudice recently toured the country with LA Theatreworks and a newly imagined version of Jane Eyre will be staged at Lifeline in Fall 2014.

 Combining her careers in theatre and as a singer-songwriter, Victoria has become an acclaimed sound designer and composer in Chicago.
 Lifeline shows include: Gaudy Night, The Talisman Ring (2005), Sirens of Titan, Snowflake Tim's Holiday Adventure, Long Way from Chicago, Strong Poison, The Shadow, Far From the Madding Crowd, and Around the World in 80 Days.
 As a sound designer she has received two Joseph Jefferson Citations for Outstanding Sound Design for Around the World in 80 Days and The Shadow (both with Lifeline) and a nomination for Alarms and Excursions (Cobalt Theatre Ensemble).
 She has received 2 After Dark Awards for The Shadow (Lifeline) and Fiddler on the Roof (Light Opera Works).
 Victoria was a finalist for 2003 NEA/TCG Career Development Grant for Designers.
 She has worked Off-Broadway at the Actor's Studio on the new Sam Shepherd play and at Primary Stages.
 Regionally she has worked with The Goodman Theatre, Steppenwolf Theatre, Milwaukee Reparatory, Northlight Theatre, Writers' Theatre, The Next Theatre, People's Light (in Malvern, PA), and Geva Theatre (in Rochester, NY).
 In Chicago she has designed productions with Rivendell Theatre Ensemble, Remy Bumppo, Light Opera Works, and other smaller storefront theatres.
 She has produced two CD's of her own original music on her independent label Papaya Productions.
 Victoria has a BFA in Musical Theatre from Syracuse University and studied at RADA and LAMDA in London.
 For more information visit www.victoria-sound-design.com or www.toyband.com.